Jack12xl/academic-kickstart/content/authors/admin/_index.md

 Currently, Ling Xie is a senior student of Computer Science(once Physics) in Shanghaitech University.
 His research interests include **Computer Vision**, **Computer Graphics** and **Deep learning**.

-Besides doing research, he also likes playing video games and making his own.
+Besides research, I also interests in playing video games and making his own.